Strychnine: History

 Strychnine was the first alkaloid to be identified in plants of the genus Strychnos, family Loganiaceae.
 Strychnos, named by Carl Linnaeus in 1753, is a genus of trees and climbing shrubs of the Gentianales order.
 The genus contains 196 various species and is distributed throughout the warm regions of Asia (58 species), America (64 species), and Africa (75 species).
 The seeds and bark of many plants in this genus contain strychnine.

 The toxic and medicinal effects of Strychnos nux-vomica have been well known from the times of ancient India, although the chemical compound itself was not identified and characterized until the 19th century.
 The inhabitants of these countries had historical knowledge of the species Strychnos nux-vomica and Saint-Ignatius' bean (Strychnos ignatii).
 Strychnos nux-vomica is a tree native to the tropical forests on the Malabar Coast in Southern India, Sri Lanka and Indonesia, which attains a height of about 12 m.
 The tree has a crooked, short, thick trunk and the wood is close grained and very durable.
 The fruit has an orange color and is about the size of a large apple with a hard rind and contains five seeds, which are covered with a soft wool-like substance.
 The ripe seeds look like flattened disks, which are very hard.
 These seeds are the chief commercial source of strychnine and were first imported to and marketed in Europe as a poison to kill rodents and small predators.
 Strychnos ignatii is a woody climbing shrub of the Philippines.
 The fruit of the plant, known as Saint Ignatius' bean, contains as many as 25 seeds embedded in the pulp.
 The seeds contain more strychnine than other commercial alkaloids.
 The properties of S. nux-vomica and S. ignatii are substantially those of the alkaloid strychnine.

 Strychnine was first discovered by French chemists Joseph Bienaimé Caventou and Pierre-Joseph Pelletier in 1818 in the Saint-Ignatius' bean.
 In some Strychnos plants a 9,10-dimethoxy derivative of strychnine, the alkaloid brucine, is also present.
 Brucine is not as poisonous as strychnine.
 Historic records indicate that preparations containing strychnine (presumably) had been used to kill dogs, cats, and birds in Europe as far back as 1640.
 It was allegedly used by convicted murderer William Palmer to kill his final victim, John Cook.
 It was also used during World War II by Oskar Dirlewanger against civilians.

 The structure of strychnine was first determined in 1946 by Sir Robert Robinson and in 1954 this alkaloid was synthesized in a laboratory by Robert B. Woodward.
 This is one of the most famous syntheses in the history of organic chemistry.
 Both chemists won the Nobel prize (Robinson in 1947 and Woodward in 1965).

 Strychnine has been used as a plot device in the author Agatha Christie's murder mysteries.

+Usage as a drug

+Thomas Hicks, the winner of the 1904 Olympics Men's Marathon.
+Hicks consumed large amounts of strychnine and brandy during the race.